pellierd/pddl4j/README.md

 ####3.1 How to build PDDL4J ?

 Type at the root of the PDDL4J distribution:
-> ant rebuild

-To build the jar type:
-> ant jar
+> ./gradlew build

-The jar "pddl4j.jar" is available in the lib directory.
+The jar "pddl4j-VERSION.jar" is available in the build/libs directory.

 ####3.3 How to use binary distribution ?

-The pddl4j library can be used as a jar file called "pddl4j.jar" in the "lib" directory of the release.
+The pddl4j library can be used as a jar file called "pddl4j-VERSION.jar" in the "libs" directory of the release.
 Therefore, include the jar in our classpath and enjoy it.